 Luke 1:37 - "For nothing will be impossible with God."
+(EXT)

 The final verse of the annunciation paragraph is Mary's expression of personal faith that she was divinely chosen to give birth to the biological life of the Messiah.
-In doing so she is made free from slavery to the sin nature and uses her freedom to place herself in slavery to the Lord.
+In doing so she uses her freedom to place herself in slavery to the Lord.

-Luke 1:38 - So Mary said, "Yes, I am a servant [feminine singular of $\delta o \upsilon \lambda \eta$, doúlē: slave woman] of the Lord; let this happen to me according to your word."
+Luke 1:38 - So Mary said, "Yes, I am a servant [feminine singular of $\delta o \delta \lambda \eta$, doúlē: slave woman] of the Lord; let this happen to me according to your word."
 Then the angel departed from her.
+(EXT)